SilverLinings89/VirusSimulator/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ## Status

 The project is currently not in a released state, meaning it will not work completely and some core features are missing.
 A basic implementation is there however.

+I check for security updates of this codebase occasionally but don't currently have the time to invest much effort into further development.

 ## Data Sources